 15. Hot glue on a hanger will prevent clothes from slipping off.

-Pipe cleaners and rubber bands wrapped around a hanger’s edges also work well!
+Consider giving this idea a try to keep your clothes securely hung on your hangers.
+Pipe cleaners and rubber bands wrapped around a hanger’s edges also work well.

 16. Pant hangers can help floppy boots stay upright and off the floor.